 20. Read Lincoln's Thanksgiving Proclamation

-A Dirty Turkey gift exchange is always good for laughs.
-Like Dirty Santa, it's a party game where inexpensive, amusing, and impractical gifts are exchanged during the festivities.
-The rules of Dirty Turkey are:
+A Grubby Turkey gift exchange is always good for laughs.
+A riff on Dirty Santa, it's a party game where inexpensive, amusing, and impractical gifts are exchanged during the festivities.
+The rules of Grubby Turkey are:

 - Each person brings one wrapped gift.
 The first guest opens a wrapped gift, and their turn ends.